Best Bongs for Beginners: How to Choose a Bong

 Silicone bongs are ideal for travelers who are looking for durability.
 You can easily drop a silicone bong into a backpack and hit the road without the fear of it breaking.

 Just don’t forget to empty the water first!
-Silicone bongs offer easy cleaning too.
+Higher quality silicone bongs offer easy cleaning too.
 The opacity of silicone makes it difficult to keep an eye on the state of the bong water and the resin build-up.
 Durability is the main perk of the silicon bong.

 Read our silicone vs glass bongs guide for the differences between glass and silicone.